Muse-Pie Press began publishing in 1980 with the publication of Muse-Pie: A Journal of Poetry #1.

 However, the Journal's demise did not stop the efforts of Muse-Pie Press.
+Quite the opposite occurred

-Muse-Pie has developed a reputation for being open to all styles and genres of the poetic voice, including haiku, experimental work, and confessionalist, narrative, academic, philosophical, formalist, or other contemporary styles and genres.
+Muse-Pie has developed a reputation for being open to all styles and genres of the poetic voice, including haiku, experimental work, and confessionalist, narrative, academic, philosophical, formalist, Spoken Word or other contemporary styles and genres.

+We continue to search for poets with a voice beyond the mundane and an ear for the rhythms and voices of tradition or the freedom to experiment with new forms, sounds, and voices, all of which understand metaphor and the elevation of language as centers of the poetic initiative.
 If it is good poetry, with technical proficiency and emotional appeal, Muse-Pie takes it seriously.

-We will also continue to search for poets with a voice beyond the mundane and an ear for the rhythms and voices of tradition or the freedom to experiment with new forms, sounds, and voices, all of which understand metaphor and the elevation of language as centers of the poetic initiative.